FOUNDER AND PRESIDENT

-Kendrick Sampson is an actor, activist and advocate for justice.
-Growing up in the suburbs of Houston, Texas, Kendrick gravitated to the arts and sought to bring to life nuanced portrayals of black men in his projects.
-He is most known for the Vampire Diaries (CW), Gracepoint (FOX), How to Get Away with Murder (ABC), White Famous (Showtime), Supernatural (CW), The Flash (CW) and most recently his portrayal as Nathan in HBO’s critically acclaimed Insecure.
+Kendrick Sampson is an actor and activist who leverages his platform and storytelling to shift culture for good.
+Growing up in the suburbs of Houston, Texas, Kendrick gravitated to the arts and sought to create nuanced portrayals of people of color in his projects.
+Kendrick is most known for the Vampire Diaries (CW), How to Get Away with Murder (ABC), White Famous (Showtime), Supernatural (CW), The Flash (CW) and, most recently, his portrayal as Nathan in HBO’s critically acclaimed Insecure.

 In addition to his on-screen work, Kendrick uses his platform to amplify transformational grassroots work in intersectional mental health justice, the criminal legal system, and immigration.
 He has been a very active participant in many social justice campaigns, including #SchoolsNotPrisons, Standing Rock, and Black Lives Matter.
 His radical and unapologetic approach to activism aims to challenge others to liberate the oppressed and protect the most vulnerable in our communities.